CCRI-Cyberknights/stemday_2025/challenges/01_Stego/README.md

 📂 Files in this folder:
 - `squirrel.jpg` – The suspicious image.
-- `extract_flag.sh` – A helper script that guides you through the process.
 - (The flag will be saved as `flag.txt` when you succeed.)

 🏁 Flag format: **CCRI-AAAA-1111**